LibertyDSNP/spec/pages/Messages/Overview.md

 ### DSNP Announcement

-These announcements would be added to batch files for announcement on the blockchain.
+These announcements would be added to batch files for publication on the blockchain.
-Some fields on the announcement are used as bloom filters for querying data in a batch.
-See [Batches Overview](/Batches/Overview#Queries)

 #### Broadcast